 “Lady and the Tramp” is another one of those movies that’s a fond memory for me.
-I’d seen “Robin Hood” and “Brother Bear” before it and loved them both (not to mention, “Balto” and “The Land Before Time”), but “Lady and the Tramp” was the one that sparked my interest in animation in 2006, when the fiftieth anniversary DVD was released.
-There were a number of featurettes on it detailing the production of the film and watching them is what made it click to me that animation is art imitating life, that a lot of work is put into it, and that’s when I really started to pay attention.
+I’d seen films like “Robin Hood“, “Brother Bear” and “The Many Adventures Of Winnie The Pooh” before it and enjoyed them (not to mention, “Balto” and “The Land Before Time”), but “Lady and the Tramp” was the one that sparked my interest in animation in 2006, when the fiftieth anniversary DVD was released.
+There were a number of featurettes on it detailing the production of the film and watching them was what made it click to me that animation is art imitating life, that a lot of work is put into it, and that’s when I really started to pay attention for the first time.

 “Lady and the Tramp” was the first of Disney’s features to be released in CinemaScope, and I have to say, widescreen is a damn good look for Disney.
-The grander sense of scope and scale allows the film to show off it’s lush, iridescent backgrounds and easily establish it’s universe.
+The grander sense of scope and scale allows the film to show off it’s lush, iridescent backgrounds and easily establish it’s universe (the nighttime scenes are especially breathtaking).
 Interestingly enough, although “Lady and the Tramp” is remembered as a love story and Disney promotes it as one, the romantic part doesn’t enter the equation until halfway through.
-Like “Bambi”, “Lady and the Tramp” tells a life story through the eyes of animals, but unlike “Bambi”, the leads are not thinly sketched but are characterized strongly, allowing the film to stave off “Bambi’s” greatest flaw: tedium.
-They’re hybrids of sorts, between naturalistic canines and anthropomorphic ones, and they embody all the traits people associate with man’s best friend – courage, loyalty, curiosity, contriteness – while still being their own definable characters.
+Like the nature film “Bambi”, “Lady and the Tramp” tells a life story through the eyes of animals, but unlike “Bambi”, the leads are not thinly sketched but are characterized strongly, allowing the film to stave off “Bambi’s” greatest flaw: tedium.
+They’re hybrids of sorts, between naturalistic canines and anthropomorphic ones, and they embody all the traits people associate with man’s best friend – courage, loyalty, curiosity and contriteness – while still being their own definable characters.
 Brave, devoted, adorable Lady (particularly puppy Lady).
 Playful, mischievous, trouble-making Tramp.
 Proud, supportive and a bit classist Jock and Trusty.
 The character animation is key to making this approach work and it’s as solid as the background work.
-The movements are quite sprightly throughout the film and there are times, like Tramp’s fight with the dogs, where you can you actually feel tension.
+The movements are quite sprightly throughout the film and there are times, like Tramp’s fight with the alley dogs, where you can you actually feel tension.
 That’s awesome.
 Which isn’t to say that the animation is all flawless.
-There is that odd reveal of Jim Dear and Darling’s baby, which resembles a baby doll more than it does a newborn.
+There is that odd reveal of Jim Dear and Darling’s baby, which resembles a baby doll more than it does a newborn, and the action seems strangely sped-up during Tramp’s showdown with the rat in the climax.
 But for the most part, it’s all very impressive.

-In contrast to the hellish day she’d been having before, and arguably the rocky months before then, Lady has one of the best nights of her life seeing the town, bonding with her street dog friend, Tramp, and pretty soon she’s smitten with a kind, courageous, carefree and chivalrous bad boy.
+In contrast to the hellish day she’d been having before (courtesy of Aunt Sarah), and arguably the rocky months before then, Lady has one of the best nights of her life seeing the town, bonding with her street dog friend, and pretty soon she’s smitten with a kind, carefree and courageous bad boy.
 And he is with her, despite their ideological differences.
-Come the serene morning after, the film even implies they slept together.
+They both get swept up in it all, and come the serene morning after, the film even implies they slept together.
 She can’t run away with him like he’d like her to, but perhaps they can keep in touch?
 However, it’s here that the magic dies.
-Tramp’s hell-raising attitude gets her nabbed by the dog catcher and while she’s behind bars, her fellow inmates sing her a very informative song about how her new man is a player, leaving her feeling horrified and betrayed.
-If the film’s subtext was risque before this moment, it’s full-on adult now.
+Tramp’s hell-raising attitude gets her nabbed by the dog catcher and while she’s behind bars, her fellow inmates sing her a very informative song about how her new man is a player, having been with a line of dames, leaving her feeling horrified and betrayed.
+The film’s subtext was risque before this moment, but it’s full-on adult from here out.
 Feeling like she’s just his latest conquest, Lady regrets ever loving him or giving him her virginity, so she tells him to go fuck himself when he visits her later, and this is honestly something I really like about the film.
-Over the last few days, Lady has come to really like Tramp, and up until now she hasn’t wanted to choose between him and her ties to her family (including the baby that she’s only just recently warmed to), but she’s perfectly willing to do so when she thinks he’s no good for her, showing a respectable amount of self-respect.
-Tramp, of course, isn’t really a bad dog, just a bit selfish.
-It’s only when he nearly gets himself killed helping Lady protect the youngest member of her family that she’s convinced his feelings for her are genuine and he gets another shot.
-And it’s when he settles down and learns to commit (giving up the increasingly fatal life of a street dog for a chance to make things work his pidge) that their relationship flourishes.
+Over the last few days, Lady has come to really like Tramp, and up until now she hasn’t wanted to choose between him and her strained ties to her family (including the baby that she’s only just recently warmed to), but she’s perfectly willing to do so when she thinks he’s no good for her, showing both backbone and self-respect.
+Tramp, of course, isn’t a bad dog, just a bit selfish.
+It’s only when he nearly gets himself killed helping Lady protect the youngest member of her family that she’s convinced his feelings for her are real and he gets another shot.
+And it’s when he learns to commit – giving up his increasingly fatal life as a stray for a chance to make things work with his pidge – that their relationship flourishes.
 “Lady and the Tramp” is a simple, old-fashioned love story, but the message here is timeless: that love is selfless, and sometimes it means being the best you can be.
 It’s a notion Disney would return to in a far more extreme way in “Beauty and the Beast”.

 * “So take the love of your loved one, you’ll need it about this time, to keep from falling like a star, as you make that dizzy climb!
 For this is the night, and the heavens are right, on this lovely Belle Notte!”